 - Signal ground: In an electronic system such as an amplifier, there are many points where components are to be connected to zero volts.
 Because the system may have substantial amplification and, in some places, large currents, tiny voltages can be set up in the ground tracks, which will cause oscillation.
 In RF systems, a ground plane or large area of copper in one of the PCB sides can help screen parts from each other.
 Check out this article for more info on ground layouts: How to Design a PCB Layout.

 We hope that all grounds and earth sit at a theoretical zero voltage, but this is never quite true.

 On a ship, for example, there may be a potential difference of tens of volts between ‘grounds’ on different decks or parts of the ship.
 Someone using a long extension cable notices significant voltages between the deck where he is working and the earth on the extension cord.
-A similar problem occurs on aircraft surfaces as they cut through the earth’s magnetic field at super high speeds generating voltages like in an electric generator, creating small differences between ground points.
+A similar problem occurs on aircraft surfaces as they cut through the earth’s magnetic field at super high speeds.
+This creates a small potential difference between the ground points.

-Here’s another example.
 In a mains power supply system that is a three-phase system, the neutral point is supposed to have zero potential when the loads on each phase are balanced.
 This is seldom the case.
 Large currents on one phase will cause the neutral to ‘float’ up, causing voltage fluctuations on the other phases.
 For this reason, the neutral is taken to earth with good quality earth such as a grounding rod.

 In many countries, the neutral point is also earthed at the consumer’s supply entry point.

-Earth Leakage Relay
+Earth Leakage Relays

-Earth leakage relays have two coil windings in opposite directions.
-The live and neutral are fed through these windings to the consumer.
+Earth leakage relays have two coil windings going in opposite directions.
+The live and neutral mains wires are fed through these windings.
 Because the outgoing and incoming currents are the same, there is no flux in the relay coil, and it does not operate.
 However, in the event of a leakage fault – something/someone gets connected between live and earth, the returning current will be less, as it is now flowing to earth, and the relay will operate, disconnecting the supply.